MarcoZufferli/marcozufferli.github.io/content/posts/test.md

 The RBCD works similar to the classic "Constrained Delegation" ("Kerberos Only" & "Use Any Authentication Protocol") and it should be highlighted that **it intervenes exclusively in case of FallBack**, so when the "Constrained Delegation" fails, since this scenario is more common when a "Constrained Delegation (Use any authentication Protocol)" is initialized, we will analyze a Resource Based Constrained Delegation (RBCD) flow starting from a "Constrained Delegation (Use any authentication Protocol)" scenario.

+**I want to highlight that the following screenshots cover a scenario [BEFORE 2021, so when Microsoft did not applied the changes yet](#behaviour-change-about-kerberos-delegation-on-modern-windows-system), for this reason on the analyzed screenshot you will see the OLD behaviour but on the text i'll make clear how the NEW behaviour is applied.**

 > To analyze with Wireshark ALL the flows that occur during this RBCD, I would have had to create from scratch a laboratory composed of a Front End Service that accepts a Kerberos authentication and develop within it a logic that triggers a further Kerberos authentication towards the Back-End Server, since I did not find a quick method to do this, the screenshots you will see in this section come from this [guide](https://www.youtube.com/watch?v=vlKwCTvp5_w&t=1246s).

 > Generally, all the integrity and authenticity verification operations that occur within traditional Kerberos authentication (sending & analyzing the "Authenticator" along with the relevant "Session Key" used to encrypt & decrypt parts of the packet) are also present with Kerberos Delegation enabled but in this case will NOT be mentioned, this is both because they have already been described  [previously](./not_so_brief_overview_about_kerberos) and because it was preferred to instead emphasize the unique characteristics of RBCD.